TAG: Task-based Accumulated Gradients for Lifelong learning: Method

 where $|.|$ is the Euclidean norm.
-The exponential function is chosen to overcome the over-fitting problem of existing adaptive gradient descent based methods.
+Existing adaptive optimizers, such as Adam, tend to overfit on the most recent dataset from a task, which results in catastrophic forgetting in LLL.
+By using the exponential term, the resulting $\alpha_n(t,\tau)$ will attain a higher value for uncorrelated tasks and will minimize the new updates (hence prevent forgetting).
 Here, $b$ is a hyperparameter that tunes the magnitude of $\alpha_n(t,\tau)$.
 The higher the $b$ is, the greater is the focus on preventing catastrophic forgetting.
 Its value can vary for different datasets.
+For the current task $t$ at step $n$ (with $\theta^{(t)}_1 = \theta^{(t-1)}_{N+1}$), we define the \textit{TAG-RMSProp} update as: